Mr. Warburton: 1000 Times No

 After finishing Kids Next Door, Warburton pitched his first children's book to Laura Geringer Books, an imprint of HarperCollins.
 1000 Times No was released on April 28, 2009 to positive reviews.
-An animated version was made for Nickelodeon's Nick Jr. channel at Curious Pictures.
+An animated version was made for Nickelodeon's Nick Jr. Channel at Curious Pictures.

-Work at Disney Channel
+Work in Los Angeles

 Fish Hooks

 In 2010, Warburton moved with his wife and two children to Los Angeles.
 Shortly afterwards, he was hired as creative director on the Disney Channel series Fish Hooks, created by Noah Z. Jones and executive produced by fellow Cartoon Network alum Maxwell Atoms.
 Three seasons were produced before coming to an end.

 The 7D

 After Fish Hooks, a good portion of the staff rolled on to the Disney XD series The 7D, a comedic take on the Seven Dwarfs from Disney's first feature film Snow White and the Seven Dwarfs.
-With character designs by Noah Z. Jones and executive-produced by Tom Ruegger (Tiny Toon Adventures, The Plucky Duck Show, Animaniacs, Freakazoid!, Pinky and the Brain and Pinky, Elmyra & the Brain), Warburton was initially brought on as creative director but was soon promoted to co-executive producer.
+With character designs by Noah Z. Jones and executive-produced by Tom Ruegger (Tiny Toon Adventures, The Plucky Duck Show, Animaniacs, Freakazoid!, Pinky and the Brain, and Pinky, Elmyra & the Brain), Warburton was initially brought on as creative director but was soon promoted to co-executive producer.
 The show received strong ratings upon its premiere, but the show was canceled after its second season.

 Muppet Babies

 While finishing post-production on The 7D, Warburton was tapped to develop and executive produce a CG reboot of the 1980s hit animated show Muppet Babies.
-The series aired on Disney Junior from March 23, 2018, to February 18, 2022.
+The series aired on Disney Jr. from March 23, 2018, to February 18, 2022.

+Muppet Babies went on for three seasons (72 half hours/143 episodes), was nominated for many awards and won 3 Emmys: 2019 Outstanding Performer in a Preschool Animated Program: Ben Diskin as Gonzo and Rizzo; 2020 Outstanding Performer in a Preschool Animated Program": Matt Danner as Kermit/Rowlf/Mr. Waldorf/Beaker and Chef and 2022 Outstanding Writing for a Preschool Animated Program.
+The show also won a Sentinel award for the episode Rowlf Gets The Blues.

+Naked Mole Rat Gets Dressed: The Underground Rock Experience

+While finishing Muppet Babies, Mr. Warburton reunited with his Sheep in the Big City partner Mo Willems to write and executive-produce Naked Mole Rat Gets Dressed: The Underground Rock Experience, an hour-long CG animated film based on Mr. Willems' stage musical Naked Mole Rat Gets Dressed: The Rock Experience (based on his best-selling book of similar name).
+The film was produced at Oddbot Studios for Max (formerly HBO Max) and premiered to strong reviews.
+However, it was one of the few titles removed from the service following its rebranding to Max.